 What is a peer ambassador?

-A SPIRIT peer ambassador is a current ASU student and possibly a program alumnus.
+A SPIRIT peer ambassador is a current ASU student and possibly a program alumni.
 The peer ambassadors are your mentors for the entirety of the program.
 Peer ambassadors are there to answer any questions, share their perspectives, help students navigate campus, and help students connect with support services.

 What is the purpose of an ASU ID card?

 The Pitchfork ID Mastercard® Check Card or the ASU ID may be required for some services in residence halls and other areas around campus.
 It is the students responsibility to carry their Pitchfork ID Mastercard® Check Card or ASU ID at all times.
 If card is damaged, missing or stolen, students MUST report it to cardservices.asu.edu and to their hall front desk immediately.
 The missing card will be deactivated and the student must obtain a new Pitchfork ID Mastercard® Check Card or ASU ID at the ASU Sun Card Office.
 Students are responsible for a $25 replacement card fee.